PatrickHenson/patrickhenson.github.io/_posts/2018-12-18-job-hunting-advice.md

 # Why are you looking for a job <a name="why"></a>
 ---

 The first hurdle is deciding that you're ready to take the next step in your career.
 Sometimes this decision is made for you (downsizing, end of contract, etc), but often it's due to a number of other influencing factors.
-While it seems obvious, identifying why you are looking for a job is a useful practice.
-There are dozens of potential reasons, but a few common ones are listed below.
+While it seems obvious, identifying why you are looking for a job is a useful practice since it allows you to focus on what you require from a potential position.

+A few common reasons for transitioning are listed below.

 * Skill Development: For whatever reason, you're ready to find a position that will allow you to develop new or existing skills.  **Identify what skills you are looking to develop** and determine what is needed to 'get your foot in the door'.
 Is your current experience related?
 Do you need to gain related experience first (grad school, online courses, personal projects, etc)?

 * Change career path:  It's time for something different, but what?
 Are you looking for a leadership role, working on something different, interaction with customers, etc?
 Have you developed the skills necessary for the new position or can you explain (and update your resume to reflect) how your current experience is related?
 I've found it beneficial to talk with other people to get a feel for what their responsibilities are and if it still interests me.
 You may also be able to take on some of these responsibilities in your current position to see if it is a good match.

 * Money: Is a perfectly valid reason.
 If you feel that you are underpaid then why wouldn't you look for a better opportunity.
 Not only is changing positions the easiest way to get a raise, it allows you to potentially negotiate a better overall offer.
 This is why performing salary research is important.
-You need to realistically **identify what you are worth** by looking at the local job market, understand how it compares to the national average for your field, and how each company you consider compensates.
+You need to realistically identify what you are worth by looking at the local job market, understand how it compares to the national average for your field, and how each company you consider compensates.
+It's also possible to negotiate a raise within your current company or ask for a counter offer, but your experience may vary.

 * Management/Team:  Unfortunately, you will encounter people that are difficult to work with.
 I've often heard "people quit bosses, not jobs" as a warning to both managers and candidates.
 If this is the case, focus on what traits you like in a boss or coworkers rather than things you do not like.
-Focusing on positive aspects is good approach for life in general, but it also influences how you approach the job search and interview.  **I want to hear what a candidate liked in a boss or what things their team did right, not that they hate everyone they've ever worked with.**
+Focusing on positive aspects is good approach for life in general, but it also influences how you approach the job search and interview.
+I want to hear what a candidate liked in a boss or what things their team did right, not that they hate everyone they've ever worked with.

-Once you've determined the reason why, you can list what you are looking for in a new position.
-This is highly personal, but allows you to narrow down your search and focus on what you look for during the interview process.
-I find it helpful take notes on my general impression, retain follow up questions, if the position matches what I'm looking for, and if there are any red flags or deal breakers.

 # Resume <a name="resume"></a>
 ---

-The usual recommendations:
+**The usual recommendations**

 * Legible and organized.
 It often helps to find a template or sample resume that you like.
 * Check for spelling and punctuation errors.
 * Describe your personal accomplishments.
 "I worked for a company" vs "I did x resulting in y"